jaxsonpd/air_rs/README.md

 Currently the program supports:

-- ADS-B, stream, interactive tui and a web ui comming.
+- ADS-B, stream, interactive tui and a web ui.

 The planned features are: